Rishi Sunak dismisses ‘this non-dom thing’ as Starmer attacks tax loophole

 Referring to the BBC documentary in which Mr Sunak suggested he didn’t have working-class friends, Sir Keir said: “This prime minister is so removed from the country that he boasted that he didn’t know a single working-class person.”

-The Labour leader added: “He could scrap his beloved non-dom status … He could put that money back in the hands of working people and get the NHS back on its feet.”
+The Labour leader added: “He could scrap his beloved non-dom status.
+He could put that money back in the hands of working people and get the NHS back on its feet ...
+Why is he telling people across the country that their taxes must go up, so that his can stay low?”

 Mr Sunak responded: “He talks about this non-dom thing.
 I think he’s already spent the money that he’s claimed he’s raised on five different things.
 Because it’s the same old Labour party – they’re always running out of other people’s money.”